Professor Tom Rice

 Associate Professor in Anthropology

-In addition to sound and auditory culture, my academic interests include human-animal interactions (especially bioacoustics), the anthropology of the senses, the anthropology of institutions and medical anthropology.
+In addition to sound and auditory culture, my academic interests include human-animal interactions (especially bioacoustics), the anthropology of institutions and medical anthropology.

 I blog at: https://silver-disc-sr8w.squarespace.com/